lwojcik/lwojcik/README.md

 Passionate craftsman.
 Always hungry, always foolish.

-I like React, TypeScript, Node.js and React Native.
+I like React, TypeScript and Node.js.
 I occasionally dabble in backend and devops.

 Some other things of mine: